ItsKai14/SY-BBA-CA-SPPU-Project/README.md

-*Copyright Disclaimer*
+*Copyright Message*
-This project isn't copies from anyware and is under development by me itself.
+This project isn't copies from anywhere and is under development by me itself.
 Please refrain from reusing the code.
 Thank You! :)